-Because I only taught from January 22nd, only worked for 1 online school, and had no private students my first month’s salary was hilariously small, coming in at just R815.10 (South African Rands or USD57).
+ZB: Because I only taught from January 22nd, only worked for 1 online school, and had no private students my first month’s salary was hilariously small, coming in at just R880 or USD57.
 I didn’t care about the amount, I cared about the fact that I was one step closer to freedom.

-My fourth month was the one where I started feeling like a grown-up as I earned R9517.06 or USD663 just from teaching online.
+My fourth month was the one where I started feeling like a grown-up as I earned R10260 or USD663 just from teaching online.
 I added 5 more private students for a total of 12 this month.

 Well, that’s where I am at today, every month I get a little closer to where I want to be, it’s not for the money, it’s for what money can give me, and that is options and time.